awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Sample-Workloads-javajmx.md

-# \(Optional\) Set Up Java/JMX sample workload on Amazon EKS and Kubernetes<a name="ContainerInsights-Prometheus-Sample-Workloads-javajmx"></a>
+# Set Up Java/JMX sample workload on Amazon EKS and Kubernetes<a name="ContainerInsights-Prometheus-Sample-Workloads-javajmx"></a>

 JMX Exporter is an official Prometheus exporter that can scrape and expose JMX mBeans as Prometheus metrics\.
 For more information, see [prometheus/jmx\_exporter](https://github.com/prometheus/jmx_exporter)\.

 Container Insights can collect predefined Prometheus metrics from Java Virtual Machine \(JVM\), Java, and Tomcat \(Catalina\) using the JMX Exporter\.

+## Default Prometheus Scrape Configuration<a name="ContainerInsights-Prometheus-Sample-Workloads-javajmx-default"></a>

-The CloudWatch agent with Prometheus support scrapes the Java/JMX Prometheus metrics from http://CLUSTER\_IP:9404/metrics on each pod in an Amazon EKS or Kubernetes cluster\.
+By default, the CloudWatch agent with Prometheus support scrapes the Java/JMX Prometheus metrics from `http://CLUSTER_IP:9404/metrics` on each pod in an Amazon EKS or Kubernetes cluster\.
+This is done by `role: pod` discovery of Prometheus `kubernetes_sd_config`\.
+9404 is the default port allocated for JMX Exporter by Prometheus\.
+For more information about `role: pod` discovery, see [ pod](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#pod)\.
 You can configure the JMX Exporter to expose the metrics on a different port or metrics\_path\.
 If you do change the port or path, update the default jmx scrape\_config in the CloudWatch agent config map\.
 Run the following command to get the current CloudWatch agent Prometheus configuration:

 ```
 kubectl describe cm prometheus-config -n amazon-cloudwatch